Sunday, December 25, 2022

 So, what is it about St. Stephen’s that draws people?
 It is the simple fact that there is no place around quite like St. Stephen’s.
 We are not a cathedral or a massive auditorium.
 We don’t have a choir of paid musicians, nor do we have fancy architecture.
 We don’t have screens, we don’t have a live band, we don’t have soaring ceilings or a wing of empty classrooms.

-What we do have is our beautiful High Church liturgy.
+What we do have is our beautiful Anglo-Catholic liturgy.
 We do have bells and music and, at our Wednesday evening Mass, incense.
 We do have passion and commitment.
 We are rebellious and defiant and passionately trying to live out the message of the Gospel, and the revolutionary commandment of God to love God and love others as fully and completely as we can.
 We have Christ in our Eucharist, in the hearing and proclaiming of the Word and in our presence with one another.

 And we not only radically welcome people, we include them fully and completely.
 No one is ostracized here.
 No one here is turned away.
 No one here is snubbed or shunned or looked at strangely.